 Newport Residences Sells 57% at Launch Weekend — But the Real Surprise Came From the Large Units

-The sales launch of the 246-unit Newport Residences saw at least 140 units sold on Jan 31, the first day of its sales weekend.
-The take-up translates to about 57% of the total number of units in the project.
-Several four-bedroom units also moved and there was also strong demand for one-bedroom and two-bedroom premium units, with standard two-bedroom units following closely behind.
+The sales launch of the 246-unit Newport Residences saw 140 units sold over the Jan 31-Feb 1 weekend.
+The take-up rate translates to about 57% of the total number of units in the project, and the project has set an average price of $3,370 psf.

 The pattern in buying interest is largely attributed to the pricing structure of units at Newport Residences.
 Despite relatively high per-square-foot pricing compared to nearby CBD projects, entry quantums were kept relatively palatable for smaller units.